 -

-Have you considered all the financial elements, including a full costing, an understanding of where you may need to apply for excess treatment costs, and what service support costs you will need from the CRN?
+Have you considered all the financial elements, including a full costing, an understanding of where you may need to apply for excess treatment costs, and what service support costs you will need from the RDN?

 -